 XDS Toolkit was provided by United States National Institute of Standards and Technology (NIST) [40].
-The toolkit was developed to allow developer to test their software if it complies with IHE XDS.b profile and can communicate with other system.
+The toolkit was developed to allow developers to test their software if it complies with IHE XDS.b profile and can communicate with other system.
 XDS Toolkit provide many tools that can send sample XDS transactions to specific location and wait for proper respond defined in XDS.b profile.
 These tools came in variant depend on what type of XDS actor that the testing software is.

 Blockchain Setup for Implementation

-To directly command behavior of each Blockchain node, we require Geth client which allow user to issue command to the node like start-stop mining and start sync Blockchain data with other node.
+To directly command behavior of each Blockchain node, we require Geth client which allows user to issue command to the node like start-stop mining and start sync Blockchain data with other node.
 For programming smart contract, Ethereum providing IDE for Solidity language that can compile and deploy smart contract to local Ethereum node.
 To interface our program to Ethereum smart contract, we can use Ethereum API tools like Web3js [38] as a middle.
-Web3js allow smart contract control through Javascript language and transition variable from Javascript to Solidity.
+Web3js allows smart contract control through Javascript language and transition variable from Javascript to Solidity.
 Then, Blockchain platform is ready for smart contract design and implementation of XDS.b profile.

 XDS Document Registry Actor